nehaljwani/team.exiv2.org/book/IMaEA.md

 Another matter to appreciate is that tag definitions are not constant.
 A tag is simply an uint16.
 The Tiff Standard specifies about 50 tags.
 Anybody creating an IFD can use the same tag number for different purposes.
 The Tiff Specification says _"TIFF readers must safely skip over these fields if they do not understand or do not wish to use the information."_.
 We do have to understand every tag.
 In a tiff file, the pixels are located using the tag StripOffsets.
 We report StripOffsets, however we don't read pixel data.

 If the user wishes to recover data such as the pixels, it is possible to do this with the utility dd.
-This is discussed here: [8.1 Using dd to extract data from an image](#8-1).
+This is discussed here: [8.1 Extracting metadata using dd](#8-1).

 ```cpp
 const TagInfo Nikon1MakerNote::tagInfo_[] = {